-3. INVESTMENTS
+4. INVESTMENTS

 Beginning in 2017, and in subsequent periods we entered into a Loan Agreement and various Promissory Notes with a privately held identity and professional services company with ties to the FinTech industry.
 In June 2019, we converted the Loan Agreement and all Promissory Notes into equity resulting in ownership of 40 percent of the company.
 In the fourth quarter of 2022, based on the entity's decision to exit the media and events business and wind down its operations, we recorded an impairment charge of \$1,450,000, included in investment income (loss) on the Consolidated Statement of Operations, to reduce the carrying value of the investee company to \$0 as of December 31, 2022.
-The carrying value of our investment was \$1,822,000 at December 31, 2021, included in investments on the Consolidated Balance Sheets.
 In 2021, the company transferred its advisory business to a new entity.
-We contributed our note receivable of \$2,806,000 and \$800,000 of cash for a 28% ownership interest in the new entity.
-The carrying value of our investment in the new entity was \$4,180,000 and \$3,615,000 at December 31, 2021, respectively, included in investments on the Consolidated Balance Sheets.
-We account for these investments using the equity method of accounting which resulted in income of \$275,000 and losses of \$172,000 for the twelve months ended December 31, 2022 and 2021, respectively, included in investment of Operations.
+We contributed our note receivable of \$2,806,000 and \$800,000 of cash for a 28 percent ownership interest in the new entity.
+As of December 31, 2023, we held a 26.5 percent ownership interest in the new entity.
+The investee raised an additional \$2.7 million in the fourth quarter of 2023.
+CoreCard participated in the new investment and contributed an additional \$500,000.
+The carrying value of our investment was \$3,907,000 at December 31, 2023, and \$4,180,000 at December 31, 2022, included in investments on the Consolidated Balance Sheets.
+We account for this investment using the equity method of accounting which resulted in losses of \$773,000 and income of \$275,000 for the twelve months ended December 31, 2023 and 2022, respectively, included in investment income (loss) on the Consolidated Statement of Operations.
+At December 31, 2023, the carrying value of this investment exceeded our share of the investee's net asset assets by approximately \$2.8 million.
+Substantially all of this difference is comprised of goodwill and other intangible assets.

 On December 30, 2016 we signed an agreement to invest \$1,000,000 in a privately held technology company and program manager in the FinTech industry.
 The investment was funded on January 4, 2017.
-In the quarter ended June 30, 2018, we recorded an impairment charge of \$250,000 to reduce the carrying value due to the investee's limited funding to support its operation and sales and marketing efforts.
-In the quarter ended March 31, 2020, due to the uncertainty from the economic downturn resulting from the COVID-19 pandemic, we determined that the fair value of our investment was \$0 and therefore we recorded an impairment charge of \$750,000, included in investment loss on the Consolidated Statement of Operations for the quarter ended March 31, 2020.
+In 2018, we recorded an impairment charge of \$250,000 to reduce the carrying value due to the investee's limited funding to support its operation and sales and marketing efforts.
+In 2020, due to the uncertainty from the economic downturn resulting from the COVID-19 pandemic, we determined that the fair value of our investment was \$0 and therefore we recorded an impairment charge of \$750,000, included in investment loss on the Consolidated Statement of Operations for the quarter ended March 31, 2020.
+We invested an additional \$155,000 in August 2023 to bring our ownership to 3.4 percent of the investee.
 CoreCard remains in an ongoing business relationship with the company pursuant to a Processing Agreement and a Program Management Services Agreement.
 CoreCard is positioned to assume the program management aspects of the investee company if the need should arise to ensure their program(s) ongoing viability and the completion of the Processing Agreement with CoreCard.
 As program manager for this company, we receive cash periodically to fund the customer's various programs.
-We held \$651,000 and \$706,000 at December 31, 2022 and 2021, respectively, in cash on behalf of this customer which is included in other current liabilities on the Consolidated Balance Sheet.
+We held \$1,005,000 and \$651,000 at December 31, 2023 and 2022, respectively, in cash on behalf of this customer which is included in other current liabilities on the Consolidated Balance Sheet.
 There are no legal restrictions on these funds, we therefore present the funds as cash on the Consolidated Balance Sheets.